AliceO2Group/Run3Analysisvalidation/README.md

 ## Run the framework

 Now you are ready to run the validation code.

+**Make sure that your bash environment is clean!
+Do not load ROOT, AliPhysics, O<sup>2</sup> or any other aliBuild package environment before running the framework!**

 Enter any directory and execute the steering script `runtest.sh`.
 (You can create a symlink for convenience.)